Social Studies

 United States Senate Youth Program

-This year, two Missouri high school students will be selected to participate in the USSYP for 2024.
-Each of our Missouri winners will participate in a Washington D.C. week and will also receive a $10,000 scholarship award.
-The week of intense study provides delegates with an introduction into the work and functions of the U.S. Senate in particular and of the federal government in general. .
+This year, two Missouri high school students will be selected to participate in the USSYP for 2025.
+Each of Missouri’s winners will participate in the Washington D.C. week and will also receive a $10,000 scholarship award.
+The week of intense study in Washington D.C. provides delegates with an introduction into the work and functions of the federal government and U.S. Senate.

 Learn more about the national program and scholarship at https://ussenateyouth.org/

-For a brief Missouri-specific overview of past student participation, you may review Senator and Delegate reception photos by state at the following link: https://ussenateyouth.org/2023-annual-senate-reception-photos/.
-Please post on your website if you senator attended the event.
+For a brief Missouri-specific overview of past student participation, you may review Senator and Delegate reception photos by state at the following link: https://ussenateyouth.org/washington_senate_reception/

 Candidates must be nominated by their high school principal.
 Schools may use any fair, appropriate procedure to select one candidate per high school.
 Following are the requirements for eligibility set by The Hearst Foundation:

-Completed applications for Missouri students are due on Wednesday, September 27, 2023.
+Completed applications for Missouri students are due by 11:59 pm on Wednesday, October 2, 2024.

 Note: Candidates will need to download/save the form or document before completing.